-I’m going to make you very hungry… This week has been another busy week, and inspired by my recent pasta making course (post to come), I turned my hand to the art of making home made pizza.
+I’m going to make you very hungry… This week has been another busy week.
+Inspired by my recent pasta making course, I turned my hand to the art of making home made pizza.
 Just like the pasta, now that I have made my own from scratch, I feel very reluctant to buy it from the shop since home made is so much better, a little bit of time permitting!

-7. Place your pizza in the centre of a hot oven (on a pizza stone or a baking tray) for around fifteen minutes, or until the base is crispy and your cheese has melted.
-Eat!
+- Place your pizza in the centre of a hot oven (on a pizza stone or a baking tray) for around fifteen minutes, or until the base is crispy and your cheese has melted.